LimaZurmati/doctor_plus/README.md

 ## Bugs

-I created model for language but it did not shows at database so, I deleted and I will work on it after.
+I created a model for the language, but it did not appear in the database, so I deleted it and will revisit it later.